nicehash/excavator/api/README.md

 # <a name="device-list"></a> device.list

-Returns list of available CUDA and OpenCL devices.
+Returns list of available CUDA devices.
 Use this method to get list of available devices and their static (non-changing) details.

 This method does not take in any parameter.